ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 A lightweight Java library for printing directory structures in a clean, tree-like format (think Unix `tree` command).

 - Print folder trees like Unix `tree`
-- Choose ASCII or Unicode styles
+- Choose ASCII or Unicode styles for tree rendering
-- Optional emoji support 🎉
+- Emoji support 🎉
 - Limit displayed children statically or dynamically
-- Extensible builder API

 ℹ️ Was developed just for fun!